canelhasmateus/diamond/projects/Self.md

 3. 1d save htmls? preferebly already rendered
 4. 1g very lacking right now, really need a lot of things, such aas

-* pull together the raw and digested infos ( from roi and limni )
+- pull together the raw and digested infos ( from roi and limni )
-* better visualization / exploratioin
+- better visualization / exploratioin
   multiple pages for akti
   possibly graph-visualizations

 5. NLP-summarization

-* topics
+- topics
-* keeywords
+- keeywords
-* redundancy of new information
+- redundancy of new information

 6. exploration compass

-* by relatedness ,
+- by relatedness ,
-* by freshness
+- by freshness
-* by 'should rediscover' time.
+- by 'should rediscover' time.

 ___

 > Better utilization of the evernote web clipper
-Can nwe bring something of this sort back? such as markdown clipper, or whatever?
+> Can nwe bring something of this sort back? such as markdown clipper, or whatever?

 > What about outside chrome? mostly pdf, so a pdf reader with this kind of funtionaly would suffice ; great if this same thing could double as a bookshelf

 maybe rediscover with aws wordcos or sumatra pdf?  and bring back to akti

->The consume part does not reliably produce annotations
+> The consume part does not reliably produce annotations
-> The rediscover is inexisting still a problem
+> The rediscover is inexisting
+> still a problem

 About the archival:

 > What should i be archiving?
 >
-> * bookmarks
+> - bookmarks
-> * images
+> - images
-> * pdfvideos
+> - pdfvideos

 This is still aproblem.